Dinan, My Favorite Place in Brittany

 The Rance River flows through the lower side of the town, but you have to go down, down Rue Jerzual, a steep, cobbled road with shops on either side.
 On the way you’ll pass the Maison du Gouverneur (Governor’s house), one of the oldest buildings in town, which is open to the public for visits.

-When you arrive to the port you’ll be rewarded by an idyllic river valley, with a row of cafés along the tree-lined river.
+When you arrive at the port you’ll be rewarded by an idyllic river valley, with a row of cafés along the tree-lined river.

 Things to do in Dinan